Spartan-CSharp/HotelManagementApp/README.md

 ### Check In Form

 The homework from Lesson 33, Check In Form, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create a check in form that displays the booking details and allows the user to check in the guest.
 Wire it up to the class library.

+### Wrap Up

+## SQLite Database Design

+### Introduction

+### Room Types Table

+The homework from Lesson 36, Room Types Table, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to create a table that holds the room types.